Here is what you need to look for: Newell Brands Inc. (NWL)

-Newell Brands Inc. (NWL) is priced at $15.03 after the most recent trading session.
-At the very opening of the session, the stock price was $15.01 and reached a high price of $15.08, prior to closing the session it reached the value of $15.22.
-The stock touched a low price of $14.835.Recently in News on October 14, 2022, Newell Brands to Webcast Third Quarter 2022 Earnings Results.
+For the readers interested in the stock health of Newell Brands Inc. (NWL).
+It is currently valued at $15.72.
+When the transactions were called off in the previous session, Stock hit the highs of $15.83, after setting-off with the price of $15.27.
+Company’s stock value dipped to $15.23 during the trading on the day.
+When the trading was stopped its value was $15.31.Recently in News on October 14, 2022, Newell Brands to Webcast Third Quarter 2022 Earnings Results.
 Newell Brands Inc. (NASDAQ: NWL) today announced its third quarter 2022 earnings results will be released Friday, October 28, 2022 prior to market open and will be followed by a live webcast at 11:00 A.M.
 ET.
 To listen to the webcast, please select Events & Presentations from the Investors tab of the Newell Brands website at www.newellbrands.com.
 The live webcast will be recorded and made available for replay.
 You can read further details here

 Newell Brands Inc. had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $26.45 on 02/16/22, with the lowest value was $13.73 for the same time period, recorded on 09/29/22.